Learn to build your own kayak how this simple, elegant skin-on-frame design. A great project for home woodworkers and paddle enthusiasts alike.

 In 1865, the irrepressible MacGregor, bearing little more than his straw boater hat and writing tablet, set off in the Thames to the English Channel and beyond, touring European lakes and rivers.
 His diminutive vessel drew enthusiastic reception wherever it went, and his account of the voyage was popular with the reading public.
 Over the following years, MacGregor brought his “poor man’s yacht” and reporter’s pen to waters as diverse as the Baltic Sea and the newly built Suez Canal.
 His colorful accounts caught on with cruising hobbyists on both sides of the Atlantic, and inspired countless clubs.
 Indeed, American recreational canoeing was dominated by MacGregor’s version of the double-bladed paddle “canoe” until the early 1900s.

 Early American canoe builders took note.
 In 1947, famed designer L. Francis Herreshoff wrote of his passion for the lightweight and versatile Rob Roy-style cruising kayak.
 He designed several such kayaks, and promoted double-paddle cruising as “one of the best ways to reduce the waistline.”
 Four decades later, boat designer Platt Monfort brought the kayak design full circle, basing his Rob Roy on the more traditional arctic skin-on-frame design, but replacing the elusive and expensive sealskin covering with light and durable polyester fabric.
-In general, Rob Roy kayaks’ hull lines are suitable to carrying a load of camping gear stowed below decks.
+In general, Rob Roy kayaks’ hull lines are suitable for carrying a load of camping gear stowed below decks.
 Its box-type design results in great strength.

 Construction in a Nutshell

-Monfort’s ultralight construction technique is very forgiving for home builders and requires only simple tools and limited workspace.
+Monfort’s ultralight construction technique is very forgiving for home builders and requires only simple tools and a limited workspace.
 The construction materials are inexpensive, and there’s no need for the elaborate forms, complex processes, sanding and fairing epoxy, or vast workspaces associated with other boat building methods.

 Although I’m an experienced boat builder, even I prefer starting with plans.
 The kayak I built for this article is a Rob Roy 14 cruising kayak for lakes and rivers, from plans copyrighted by Geodesic AiroLITE Boat Designs, a company operated by Monfort’s grandson.
 The blueprints arrived with an instruction manual, specifications, and technical details.
 A pattern sheet includes the various components portrayed full-sized to trace onto your plywood — stems, coamings, knees, deck beams, decks, and stations.
 I always inspect plans to become thoroughly familiar with all the terms and components, and highlight elements in different colors to make them easier to read.
 I also use an inexpensive architect’s scale rule with imperial units to measure components on the plans.
 The rule is like a miniature yardstick, and the plans I used are drawn up at 1-1/2 inches to the foot.
 As with most proprietary boat plans, you’ll need to purchase your own set to build a kayak like this one.
 But this article will take you through the general techniques that’ll apply to most skin-on-frame kayaks.